 Burn Injury as a Complex System

-Burns are characterized by a massive and prolonged acute inflammation, which persists for up to months after the initial trauma1.
+Burns are characterised by a massive and prolonged acute inflammation, which persists for up to months after the initial trauma1.
 Due to the persistence of the inflammatory process2, predicting the dynamics of wound healing can be particularly challenging after burn injury3.

 From the molecular level to organs, the body operates as nested complex systems: biochemical interactions govern protein synthesis and cell signalling; cells divide, communicate, and perform metabolic activities; tissues organise into organs; and organs cooperate to maintain homeostasis.
-In severe burn injuries, this layered balance is disrupted simultaneously across all levels — triggering acute kidney failure, hypermetabolism, and prolonged immune dysregulation.
+In severe burn injuries, this layered balance is disrupted simultaneously across all levels, triggering acute kidney failure, hypermetabolism, and prolonged immune dysregulation.

 Understanding this complex system through a computational lens allows us to explore phenomena from molecular to systemic scales, design treatment strategies, and predict the development of the healing process2.